-The Latent Print Unit supervisor is responsible for the administration of the training program.
+The unit supervisor is responsible for the administration of the training program.

 The Latent Print Examiner I training program is approximately one year in duration.
 The Latent Print Examiner Aide training program is approximately six to eight months in duration.
-These durations are subject to change based upon the needs of each traince and the unit.
+These durations are subject to change based on the needs of each trainee and the unit.

 Training outlines and modules will be used to document the training process.
-The trainer is responsible for the completion of the training, associated paperwork, and testing (if applicable) for their designated module(s).
+The trainer is responsible for the completion of the training, associated documents, and testing (if applicable) for their designated module(s).

-Latent Print Examiner Aide and Latent Print Examiner I trainees will receive training modules A-M. The modules can be completed in any order and will be based upon the needs of the unit.
+Latent Print Examiner Aide and Latent Print Examiner I trainees will receive training modules A-M. The modules can be completed in any order and will be based on the needs of the unit.
 The significant variation in training between the Aide and Examiner trainees occurs in the ACE-V module, in which evaluation determinations are expanded to include identification, exclusion, inconclusive, and incomplete opinions and interpretations.
-These determinations are only required for Examiner trainees
+These determinations are only required for Examiner trainees.

-A formerly trained or experienced trainee may complete the training modules in a more abbreviated form, based upon past training, but will complete a competency test and supervised casework prior to performing independent casework.
+An experienced trainee may complete the training modules in a more abbreviated form, based upon past training, but will complete a competency test prior to performing independent casework.